Hiking in Lapland: The 3 Best Hiking Trails

 Easy - Moderate - Difficult - Expert

-A boat crossing the Suspension Bridge at Julma-Ölkky in Finnish Lapland
+Top view of a boat sailing under the a suspension Bridge at Julma-Ölkky in Finnish Lapland

 Suspension Bridge at Julma-Ölkky